SPRING SCARECROW FESTIVAL

 If you’re looking for ideas to help you decide what type of scarecrow you’d like to make, simply go online and search for “scarecrows”.
 There are hundreds of pictures!

-All teams that participate in the Scarecrow Festival will receive a free packet of pumpkin seeds – ready to plant for the
+All teams that participate in the Scarecrow Festival will receive a free packet of vegetable seeds – ready to plant for the

 HOW TO SUBMIT AN ENTRY FORM: See Entry Form under "Scarecrow" tab!

 For further information, or for any questions:

 - Complete and send a Contact Form, or